Least Squares Estimation For Hierarchical Data: Introduction

 \section{Introduction}

 As described by \cite{abowd20222020} and \cite{cumings2023disclosure} in more detail, the U.S. Census Bureau's 2020 Disclosure Avoidance System (DAS) uses formally private methods \citep{dwork2006calibrating, bun2016concentrated} to protect the confidentiality of 2020 Census respondents.
 One important advantage of formally private methods is that they allow for a greater level of transparency relative to more classical disclosure limitation methods.
-For example, the Census Bureau has released noisy measurements that were used to create the tabulations found in the published 2020 Census statistical data products \citep{DHCddps}, which are called the noisy measurement files (NMFs); these are defined as demographic cross tabulations within specific geographic units (\textit{e.g.}, the count of respondents that identify as both Black and Asian in Rhode Island, the count of respondents that identify as Hispanic or Latino in the U.S. as a whole, \textit{etc.}) added to realizations of mean-zero random variables.
-Since the distribution of each noisy measurement is also public, these NMFs allow users to compute confidence intervals (CIs) for the confidential cross tabulations, \textit{i.e.}, the cross tabulations prior to the application of disclosure limitation methods.\footnote{Note that throughout the paper we do not attempt to account for other sources of error, such as enumeration errors due to over and under counting during the census.}
+For example, the Census Bureau has released the noisy measurements that were used to create the tabulations found in the published 2020 Census statistical data products \citep{DHCddps}; these are defined as demographic cross tabulations within specific geographic regions (\textit{e.g.}, the count of respondents that identify as both Black and Asian in Rhode Island, the count of respondents that identify as Hispanic or Latino in the U.S. as a whole, \textit{etc.}) added to realizations of mean-zero random variables.
+Since the distribution of each noisy measurement is also public, these noisy measurements allow users to compute confidence intervals (CIs) for the confidential cross tabulations, \textit{i.e.}, the cross tabulations prior to the application of disclosure limitation methods.\footnote{Note that we do not attempt to account for uncertainty in the underlying confidential counts of the decennial census in this paper, such as non-response and enumeration errors; instead, we view these confidential counts prior to the application of disclosure limitation methods as unknown and non-random population parameters.} URLs for these noisy measurements are available in Table 15 of \citep{cumings2023disclosure}.